hudson-and-thames/arbitragelab/docs/source/distance_approach/distance_approach.rst

 selection criteria have emerged.
 Here, we describe three different methods from the basic approach in selecting pairs for trading.

-First is only allowing for matching securities within the same industry group.
+First is only allowing for matching securities within the same industry group .
 The second is sorting selected pairs based on the number of zero-crossings in the formation period and the third is sorting selected pairs based on the historical standard deviation where pairs with high standard deviation are selected.
+These selection methods are inspired by the work by Do and Faff (2010, 2012).

 1. **Pairs within the same industry group**